Oceanside, Building 3300: 760.795.6616

 Through these community placements, students apply classroom knowledge to everyday situations and real problems.
 They gain practical experience that can help them explore or confirm possible career paths while earning documented work experience.
 Students are encouraged to mention their service learning experiences when they apply for scholarships or complete transfer applications, professional portfolios, or resumes.
 In addition, students become more civically aware and engaged as they discover the value and power of their own voice.
 Students have reported that these experiences affirm their career paths, provide job opportunities, and increase their cultural and social capital.
 Students who are pursuing careers in education, public health/nutrition, the non-profit sector, social work, government, racial justice, or any service-minded career should consider taking courses with instructors who offer service learning.
 For more information about the program, including its courses and community partners, students should visit the program's website.

 Students who are not enrolled in service learning courses can engage with their campus or local community to earn volunteer hours.
 These experiences are often used to explore career paths, gain hands-on life skills, earn hours for scholarships, or add valuable experiences to their transfer applications.
 Students can earn two certificates of participation: MiraCosta Service Award (50-99 hours) or MiraCosta Presidential Service Award (100+ hours).
-For additional one-time volunteer opportunities, students can visit the monthly calendar of volunteer opportunities or check out the list of local community organizations for ongoing service opportunities at the Service Learning website at www.miracosta.edu/studentservices/servicelearning/.
+For additional one-time volunteer opportunities, students can visit the monthly calendar of volunteer opportunities or check out the list of local community organizations for ongoing service opportunities at www.miracosta.edu/studentservices/servicelearning/.